 For the price, on sale, it’s a decent little tablet.
 For $100 it’ll do simple Facebook browsing, web browsing, and run other simple apps no problem.
 I would not recommend it for gaming, unless it’s something like Sudoku.
 TV/movies, yes, with either a Bluetooth speaker or a nice pair of headphones.

-I would recommend buying this tablet if it’s for children, people with mobility issues, or elderly parents.
-With a proper case, It’ll last a while!
+I would recommend buying this tablet if it’s for children, people with mobility issues, or the elderly for simple tasks.
+With a proper case, It should last a while.